Concord has been rated one of the safest and best places to live - not only in New Hampshire, but in the country.

-We've created and launched a community Facebook page as a means for us to connect online in upcoming weeks - join us at CYPN Connects!
+We've launched a community Facebook page as a means for us to connect online in upcoming weeks - join us at CYPN Connects!

 What’s keeping you motivated during this time of social distancing?
 Have you picked up a new hobby or revisited an old interest?
 Are you secretly obsessed with cooking tutorials or finding the coolest place to hike in the Concord area?
 We’ve created post tags so you can connect digitally with your CYPN community based on your favorite topics.
-Join the group and get the conversations going.
-We look forward to connecting you in this new way!
+Join the group and get the conversations going!

 On September 18, 2019 CYPN hosted their annual nonprofit networking event, Neighborhood Nonprofit Night, at New Hampshire Charitable Foundation.
 This event is designed to connect young professionals and community members with local nonprofit organizations who are seeking volunteers and board members.
 Are you looking to discover new ways to give back in our community?
 Download a PDF with our 2019 nonprofit participants, they would love to hear from you!

 CYPN is sustained through the active participation of committee members.
 These young professionals go above and beyond their every day responsibilities to make each CYPN activity beneficial for all.
 Choose an area that you'd like to contribute, and let us know how you'd like to be involved.
 Contact the Chamber at firstname.lastname@example.org or (603) 224-2508.

 Responsible for providing guidance on overall strategic direction.

 Kaleigh Greene, Elm Grove Property Management (Events Coordinator)

 Phil Sletten, New Hampshire Fiscal Policy Institute